generic-github-user/generic-github-user.github.io/posts/python_nondeterminism_monad.md

         return v.value
 ```

 We catch `StopIteration` to intercept the final return value from the generator.
-Now we can put together our `amb` decorator, which takes an `Amb`-annotated generator function and returns a function with the nondeterminism effects applied (note that a real-world version of this should probably use `functools.wraps` or similar to copy relevant metadata from the original function; its docstring, name, etc.):
+Now we can put together our `amb` decorator, which takes an `Amb`-annotated generator function and returns a function with the nondeterminism effects applied (note that a real-world version of this should probably use `functools.wraps` or similar to copy relevant metadata from the original function: its docstring, name, etc.):

 ```py
 import itertools